Dikshitsingla11/Allo_Health-assignment/README.md

     npm run dev
     ```

-The application will be available at "http://localhost:3000"
+The application will be available at "http://localhost:3000"(not deployed)